LugoBlogger/KAMP-academia-colabs/README.md

 1. Create a podcast or summary to your research such that it is reachable both for expert and non-expert in your subject.

+2. Designing `deepscience.id` layout

-2. (under development and discussion)
+3. (under development and discussion)